carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 conda does the following.

 1. looks at your configured channels (in priority)
-2. reaches out to the repodata associated with your channels/platform
+2. reaches out to the repodata (repodata is a type of file available at the conda channel URL) associated with your channels/platform
 3. parses repodata to search for the package
 4. once the package is found, conda pulls it down and installs